prebid/prebid.github.io/dev-docs/show-prebid-ads-on-amp-pages.md

 | gdpr | optional | 0 or 1 | Defines whether GDPR processing is in scope for this request.
 0=no, 1=yes.
 Leave unknown if not sure. |
 | gdpr_consent | optional | String | IAB CMP-formatted consent string |

+### AMP RTC and GDPR

+The two Prebid Server RTC vendor strings 'prebidappnexus' and 'prebidrubicon' support passing GDPR consent to Prebid Server.

+The CONSENT_STRING macro will be populated if you've integrated with a CMP that supports amp-consent v2 -- custom CMP integration.

+If you're using a custom RTC callout, you'll need to add `gdpr_consent=CONSENT_STRING` to the list of parameters.

 ## Debugging Tips
 To review that Prebid on AMP is working properly the following aspects can be looked at:
 + Include `#development=1` to the URL to review AMP specifc debug messages in the browser console.